Southwest Chicken Soup

 - 1 cup frozen whole kernel corn, thawed

 In a large saucepan combine beans and enough water to cover.
 Bring to boil; reduce heat and simmer 2 minutes.
 Remove from heat.
 Cover and let stand 1 hour.
 Drain and rinse beans.

-In a 6- or 8-quart pressure cooker combine beans, chicken, onion, peppers, garlic, tomatoes, salsa, broth, vegetable oil, chili powder, cumin and salt.
+In a Presto® 6- or 8-quart Pressure Cooker combine beans, chicken, onion, peppers, garlic, tomatoes, salsa, broth, vegetable oil, chili powder, cumin and salt.
 Close cover securely.
 Place pressure regulator on vent pipe.
 Cook 6 minutes at 15 pounds of pressure.
 Let pressure drop of its own accord.

 Stir in corn and cook until heated through.
 Garnish with cilantro.